 It doesn’t matter how old you are or what your physical condition is.
 Injury and illness can create enormous financial challenges.
 If you’re unprepared, even a short term disability can cause a huge financial strain.
 But when you have short and long term disability coverage, you have a back-up plan in the face of the unknown.

-Contact an independent agent in the Trusted Choice network, in one of over 27,000 locations nationwide, to start your customized search.
-A local member agent can save you time and money by helping you to compare quotes from multiple short and long term disability insurance carriers so you can find the right plan to meet your needs.
+Contact an independent agent in our network, in one of over 27,000 locations nationwide, to start your customized search.
+A local agent can save you time and money by helping you to compare quotes from multiple short and long term disability insurance carriers so you can find the right plan to meet your needs.